5 Common Home Security Mistakes to Avoid

 One of the most dangerous security habits is hiding spare keys under doormats, in flowerpots, or above door frames.
 These are the first places burglars look when trying to gain easy access to your home.

 Better alternative: Consider a smart lock with a keypad or install a small lockbox accessible only with a code.
+For more secure options, check out our wireless doorbell cameras with remote access capabilities.
 Alternatively, leave a spare key with a trusted neighbor or family member who lives nearby.

 2. Neglecting to Secure Windows and Secondary Entrances